sanyal06/aws-labs-1/SAA_Lab02.md

 So as of now you have one single EC2 instance serving a web application, it is storing the data in a RDS database.
 But this instance is a manually created and what will happen if it goes down?
 The data might remain saved in the database but will be unavailable till the time the server is/are brought back.
 The process has to be an automated one rather than manual, EC2 auto scaling is the feature that comes to rescue here!

+Since we have installed our application and did the configurtion already, let us save this as an image for our future use so we dont have to start from scrach.

+On the EC2 dashboard, select the instance, go to the Action dropdown, Image and create image.
+Note the AMI ID, we will use it later.

 Terminate the instance, we are simulating a disaster now 

 ## Lab 02 – Part 02 of 02